When you need answers,you know where to go.

 Both.
 I can meet clients anywhere but charge for travel time and expenses beyond 30 minutes from my Northern California base.
 Therefore, remote meetings, even doctor appointments, can be practical and more cost-efficient.

-Your advocacy package is just that, ‘yours,’ and it’s fully customizable.
-It can consist of a single strategizing session, exploring multiple doctors’ opinions, and discovering available treatment options.
-We can be retained to address ongoing and future medical needs.
-We can design a package to help you find, analyze, and choose better caregivers, inspect billing discrepancies, and attend doctor appointments for you to gain clarity on complex diagnoses and treatment options.
+Your advocacy is just that, ‘yours,’ and services are fully customizable to suit you.
+They can consist of a single strategizing session, exploring multiple doctors’ opinions, and discovering available treatment options.
+I can be retained to address ongoing and future medical needs.
+I can design a package to help you find, analyze, and choose better caregivers, inspect billing discrepancies, and attend doctor appointments for you to gain clarity on complex diagnoses and treatment options.
+Schedule a free 20-minute appointment to see if we’re a good fit and to learn if independent patient advocacy is right for you.

-Some employers offer Employee Assistance Programs (AEPs) as part of their benefits package.
+Some employers offer Employee Assistance Programs (EAPs) as part of their benefits package.
 These employers recognize that the services of an advocate can get their valuable employees healthy, productive, and back to work sooner.

 Relevant Experience, Education, Certification & Memberships